 Guide

-Services on Telegram: bookings, slots and beating no-shows (2026)
+Services on Telegram: bookings, slots, fewer no-shows (2026)

 How to take service bookings inside Telegram — slots, deposits, reminders.
 When native TG beats salon-management SaaS, and when it doesn't.